Protected Designation of Origin label

 Vinagre de Jerez (vinegar)

-Spanning the same area than Sherry wine region (Southwest of Spain, in East Andalusia), this PDO produces vinegar with a color between gold and mahogany and a dense and oily appearance.
-Its aroma is intense, lightly alcoholic, with notes of wine and wood predominating.
+Spanning the same area as the Sherry wine region (Southwest of Spain, in East Andalusia), this PDO produces vinegar with a color between gold and mahogany and a dense and oily appearance.
+Its aroma is intense and lightly alcoholic, with notes of wine and wood predominating.
 The suitable wines to make the vinegar are acidified and aged in wooden barrels, leading to different categories depending on the age, from six months minimum up to ten years.

 Azafrán de la Mancha (saffron)

 Saffron comes from the pistils of a flower called Crocus sativus, once they have been sufficiently dried by toasting it over slow fire rather than sun drying.
-Also, the threads are required to have a minimum length (22 mm) to be sold, given that it is not allowed to sell it in powdered form.
-Within the packets, the amount of residues or foreign matters (sand, insects…) is very limited (<1%).
+Also, the threads are required to have a minimum length (22 mm) to be sold, given that it is not allowed to be sold in powdered form.
+Within the packets, the amount of residues or foreign matter (sand, insects…) is very limited (<1%).

 Related posts